Areas of South Florida impacted by flooding due to heavy rains

 A security guard told 7News about 60 cars have been towed.

-On and off-ramps to 395 to the MacArthur Causeway is currently shut down Saturday morning.
+On and off-ramps to Interstate 395 to the MacArthur Causeway was shut down Saturday morning.

-“It’s been a very busy night.
-We’ve been at this since five yesterday,” said Miami-Dade Fire Rescue Lt.
-Pete Sanchez.
-“We’ve seen a lot of flooding.
-We’re still seeing people out of the road.
-We’re asking everyone to please still stay inside, there’s a lot of flooding.
-We don’t want people getting stuck in the water.
-We have eight high angle rescue vehicles that are out assisting people that are stranded in their vehicles.
-We’ve seen a lot of abandoned cars.
-We’ve been about 125 storm related calls since about 1:30 in the morning when this all started to transpire.”

-City of Miami Fire Rescue Special Operations trucks have been seen driving around making sure no drivers are stranded.

 “There’s still a lot of standing water, it’s gonna take a while.
 The public works is doing a great job getting the pumps going and identifying the areas where there’s the most flooding that they need to mitigate, so just be patient,” said Sanchez.
 “If you go out now, you’re going to get stuck in the rain.
-You’re gonna get stuck in the water and then we’re gonna have too come assist you, which we don’t mind, but we’d rather that you’d just be safe at home right now until we advise that this is finally passed, that the waters have subsided and then you can finally go back out to your regular activities.”
+You’re gonna get stuck in the water, and then we’re gonna have too come assist you, which we don’t mind, but we’d rather that you’d just be safe at home right now until we advise that this is finally passed, that the waters have subsided, and then you can finally go back out to your regular activities.”

+City of Miami Fire Rescue Special Operations trucks have been seen driving around making sure no drivers are stranded.

+“Luckily so far, there have been no injuries, so we’re happy about that,” said Sanchez.
+“We were able to get to everyone quickly.
+We’ve prepared for this, we had additional resources, like I said.
+We had our high water vehicles in place.
+We have eight of them right now out in the city, serving the city.
+They’re able to get people that are in their vehicles in these high waters like you see, hence the name of it, because the lower cars can’t get to them.
+Our rescue trucks and stuff it’s more dangerous.
+It can flood, so these trucks get to them, they assist them, and they can get them out of danger and then someone comes in and tows the car out for them.”

-In Hollywood, there is flooding in the area east of US-1 south of Sheridan Street north of Hollywood Boulevard around the Hollywood Lakes area.
+In Hollywood, there is flooding in the area east of U.S. 1 south of Sheridan Street and north of Hollywood Boulevard, around the Hollywood Lakes area.

+According to the National Weather Service, a weather observer reported 13.5 inches of rain at the Hollywood Water Treatment Plant.

-Streets are barely visible in the area of Northwest 13th aAenue and 102nd Street following continuous downpours.
+Streets were barely visible in the area of Northwest 13th Avenue and 102nd Street following continuous downpours.

-Flood waters submerged some cars and reaching the front steps of several homes.
-Some South Floridians are getting swept up in a sinking situation.
+Floodwaters submerged some cars and reached the front steps of several homes, as some South Floridians were swept up in a sinking situation.

-“It’s a lot of water man.
+“It’s a lot of water, man.
 It’s a lot of water.
-I tried to do Uber, working for Uber, and I get stopped in the water,” said Pierre Gilot, who was stranded in the flood waters.
+I tried to do Uber, working for Uber, and I get stopped in the water,” said Pierre Gilot.

-Hialeah is also dealing with severe flooding Saturday morning, as rounds of rain flooded the streets at mobile home parks near West 14th Lane and 29th Street.
+Hialeah also dealt with severe flooding Saturday morning, as rounds of rain flooded the streets at a mobile home park near West 14th Lane and 29th Street.

 The rough conditions have led drivers to park their cars on high land.

-“My car, we have park it all the way in the back, and sometimes the water gets up to our knees,” said Jennifer Larrazaval, who is dealing with the flooding.
+“My car, we have park it all the way in the back, and sometimes the water gets up to our knees,” said resident Jennifer Larrazaval.

-“As you can see like, the houses here aren’t that very high, so like you can hear the neighbors get frustrated, because their back yard is like, flooded,” said Kimberly Valencia, who is dealing with the flooding.
+“As you can see like, the houses here aren’t that very high, so, like ,you can hear the neighbors get frustrated, because their backyard is, like, flooded,” said resident Kimberly Valencia.

 Mobile home park residents have complained about the flooding issue for several years.

-The City of Miramar says it will be helping residents prepare for severe flooding by distributing sandbags.
+City of Miramar officials said they are helping residents prepare for severe flooding by distributing sandbags.

-Sandbag distribution will begin Saturday from 11 a.m to 6 p.m at the Adult Day Care Center near Miramar Parkway.
+Sandbag distribution began Saturday at 11 a.m and continues until 6 p.m at the Adult Day Care Center near Miramar Parkway.
 Residents must show proof of Miramar residency

 For a list of sandbag locations, visit here.

 Power outages have also been reported in South Florida.
-As of Saturday morning, there are 821 in Broward County.
-In Miami-Dade County, there are 2,722 in total.
+As of Saturday morning, there were 821 customers in Broward County without electricity.
+In Miami-Dade County, there were 2,722 in total.

-At Fort Lauderdale Hollywood International Airport, 32 arrivals and 24 departures are cancelled.
+At Fort Lauderdale-Hollywood International Airport, 32 arrivals and 24 departures were canceled.

 Delays are expected.
 Travelers are advised to plan ahead before heading out.